Canelabiz/python/Python.md

 `(venv35) [Prompt] pip install <whatever>`

-That will install `<whatever>` in the Python3.5 virtual environment venv35 in your current directory.<br>
+That will install `<whatever>` in the Python3.5 virtual environment venv35 in your current directory.
 Another example:

 ```cmd
 python -m venv env
 source env/bin/activate